DevDCalhoun/capstone-project-team-1-project/README.md

 * mongodb: Official MongoDB driver for connecting your Node.js app to the database.
 * mongoose: An ODM for MongoDB, used for managing schema-based data models.
 * pino: A fast logging library for logging in JSON format, ensuring efficiency and performance.
+* sinon: A testing library for Node.js applications

 ### Node.js Dev Dependencies